Threshold Detection¶

 /warning

-/…), indicating that the hierarchical recovery function has been activated, used to present the specific alert level and its subsequent recovery status (e.g.,critical_ok
+/…), indicating that the hierarchical recovery function has been activated to display the specific alert level and its subsequent recovery status (e.g.,critical_ok

 ).